Vandals spray paint LifeChoice Pregnancy Center of WH

 “We write to express serious concerns over recent attacks targeting religious organizations and crisis pregnancy centers and request the Department of Justice respond with how its National Security Division plans to investigate these acts of domestic terrorism,” the June 15 letter states.

-The June 26 vandalism in Winter Haven is being classified as criminal mischief, not domestic terrorism, according to WHPD.
+The June 26 vandalism in Winter Haven is being classified as criminal mischief, not domestic terrorism, according to Winter Haven Police Department.

 “We are keeping in touch with PCSO in case additional incidents occur anywhere else in the county,” Brown said.